dashpay/platform/packages/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 ## Network

-A representation of the internal parameters relative to used network.
+A representation of the internal parameters relative to the selected network.
 By default, all primitives works with 'livenet'.

 `const { Network } = Dash.Core;`